 MAY 13MONDAYClasses begin.
 LATE REGISTRATION BEGINS MAY 14TUESDAYLast day to withdraw and receive 100% tuition/fee refund MAY 15WEDNESDAYLATE REGISTRATION ENDS (Last day to add a class for academic credit).
-MAY 16THURSDAYLast day to withdraw and receive 85% tuition/fee refund.
-MAY 20MONDAYLast day to withdraw and receive 60% tuition/fee refund MAY 20MONDAYCensus Date MAY 22WEDNESDAYLast day to withdraw and receive 45% tuition/fee refund MAY 24FRIDAYLast day to withdraw and receive 25% tuition/fee refund MAY 27MONDAYMemorial Day Holiday - University Closed JUNE 11TUESDAYLast day to withdraw from a course or all courses JUNE 19WEDNESDAY University Holiday - University Closed JUNE 17-21TUES-FRIFinal exams JUNE 24MONDAYFinal grades due at noon See Payment Plan Detail online for specific dates and amounts due
+Roster Certification opens MAY 16THURSDAYLast day to withdraw and receive 85% tuition/fee refund.
+Roster Certification closes s MAY 20MONDAYLast day to withdraw and receive 60% tuition/fee refund MAY 20MONDAYCensus Date MAY 22WEDNESDAYLast day to withdraw and receive 45% tuition/fee refund MAY 24FRIDAYLast day to withdraw and receive 25% tuition/fee refund MAY 27MONDAYUniversity Holiday - University Closed JUNE 11TUESDAYLast day to withdraw from a course or all courses JUNE 19WEDNESDAYUniversity Holiday - University Closed JUNE 17-21TUES-FRIFinal exams JUNE 24MONDAYFinal grades due at noon